anchore/nvd-data-overrides/README.md

 - Corrections to existing CPE configurations when needed
 - Additional metadata that helps with accurate vulnerability matching

-## Using This Data

-The data is structured to be compatible with existing tools that use NVD data.
-Each JSON file follows the NVD schema and can be used to supplement or override official NVD records.

 ### Repository Structure

 ```